ArnabPushilal/SpotifyPopularityPrediction/README.md

 ### Test Data
 ![](https://github.com/ArnabPushilal/SpotifyProject/blob/master/images/Actual%20vs%20Fitted%20Values%20for%20Popularity%20_test_rf.png)
 * Although means seems about the same, std-dev has gone up.
-Extremely high / low predictions may be very error prone.
+Extremely high / low predictions may be very error prone. ( High MSE )
 * Training data is clearly being overfit, this is similar to the classifier!

 ### Feature Importance according to this model